-If there's someone in your life who takes a little more than they give or somebody who always leaves you feeling deflated rather than energised, perhaps it's time to gently move away and spend more time with other friends.
-The type who make you laugh and feel great about yourself.
+If there's someone in your life who takes a little more than they give or somebody who always leaves you feeling deflated rather than energised, perhaps it's time to move away and spend more time with other friends.
+The type who makes you laugh and feel great about yourself.

 Easier said than done when you have people you can't shake off, even if you wanted to.
-Be there for those who need you, absolutely.
+Be there for those who need you.
 Just don't feel guilty about laying down a few boundaries and limiting your time with them.

 Sort those little tasks that you've been holding off

 Nothing feels better than ticking things off a list.
-If you've been meaning to go to the dentists or fix that squeaky door for ages, get them done.
+If you've meant to go to the dentists or fix that squeaky door for ages, get them done.
 You'll feel so happy with yourself for being productive and organised.

-If it helps, use the very awesome task manager app Things.
+If it helps, use the very excellent task manager app Things.
 Buy it and then have it on your phone, tablet and desktop computer – it'll sync and know when you've ticked things off on any device.
 One-off cost, too.
-Highly recommended.